sam-aldis/Codename-Fennec/README.md

-  <sub>this company is part of the UKJP group including https://ukjp-design.com and https://ukjp-labs.com</sub>
+  <sub>This company is part of the UKJP group including https://ukjp-design.com and https://ukjp-labs.com</sub>